Home > Digital technologies > Cybersecurity > OSINT, cyber intelligence techniques at the service of your business

 • Search for login pages:

-• Tfind web pages containing listings of files and directories, which can reveal sensitive information accidentally stored in public areas.
+• TFind web pages containing lists of files and directories, which can reveal sensitive information accidentally stored in public spaces.

 • Find files containing sensitive information: